DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

 ### Dual Control

-**WREN** provides two independent Linear Motor controllers, all on one board and via one cable.
+**WREN** provides two independent Linear Motor fully electronic controllers, all on one board and via one cable.

 Depending on how many linear motors are fitted to the Electric Reclining Chair, the dual control option is able to facilitate both options.